IronOxidizer/Fast-as-Fabric/README.md

 ### Verified

-Mods that have been verified in our benchmarks to provide at least a 10% overall performance uplift or 5% in any specific scenario.
+Included mods that have been verified in our benchmarks to provide at least a 10% overall performance uplift or 5% in any specific scenario.

 - [Fat Experience Orbs](https://www.curseforge.com/minecraft/mc-mods/fat-experience-orbs)
 - [FerriteCore](https://www.curseforge.com/minecraft/mc-mods/ferritecore)